Chupong Theethuan

 Chupong Theethuan (ชูพงศ์ ถี่ถ้วน; born 28 February 1952) is a Thai political activist.
 He was member of New Aspiration Party and founding the Red Siam political movement.
 Chupong is known for his anti-monarchist views, which have resulted in a past arrest under Thailand's lèse majesté laws.
 He has lived in self-imposed exile in France since 2020.

 Early life

 Chupong Theethuan on 28 February 1952 in Phang Nga Province.
-Chupong graduated with at Uthenthawai Vocational School (now's Rajamangala Institute, Uthenthawai Campus), where he majored in architecture.
+Chupong graduated with at Uthenthawai Vocational School (now's Rajamangala University of Technology Tawan-ok, Uthenthawai Campus), where he majored in architecture.

 Political career

 Chupong entered mainstream politics, first as a member of the New Aspiration Party under the leadership of Chavalit Yongchaiyudh.
 He also ran for the house of representative seat in 1996 of Phang Nga Province, but was never elected to any office.
 Later Chupong was Secretary General of the Labor Commission (2001-2005) and an advisory board to the President of the Political Development Commission (2005-2006).